thidoiSanren/CNN_liver-cancer_Raman/README.md

 **Raman_testing**  containing the code for testing the CNN model and giving a classification result

-**Demo data**  containing spectral data collected from liver cancer and adjacent non-tumour tissue.
-In demo data, data from cancer tissues were labelled as "1", while data from paracancer tissues were labelled as "0"
+**Demo data**  containing spectral data collected from liver cancer and adjacent non-tumour tissue In demo data, data from cancer tissues were labelled as "1", while data from paracancer tissues were labelled as "0"